 - Camera; I use a Canon 5Dsr which allows me to take fewer photos and get the most details with its 50Mpixels.
 Before I used to take more than 70 photos per car.
 This is the perfect place for that kind of camera, I’ll be posting a comparing article between 3 different Canon Cameras in the near future.

-First thing before starting shooting is the detailing of the car.
+The first thing before starting shooting is the detailing of the car.
 Cars come as clean and detailed by our own guys, but always remember to do your own job after that, your eye as the photographer will always be sharper than anyone, you are the one who knows how the photos will be taken, how angles and light are going to bring details, mostly unwanted details.

 “Big cameras will always show the bad things, your job is to diminish them and show the best features of your subject”

 Protect your floor, I use shoe booties (shoe covers).
-This will help me protect the white platform so it would last at least for 5 to 6 cars.
+This will help me protect the white platform so it would last at least 5 to 6 cars.
 You’ll save tons of painting and time.

 I also use craft paper so car tires won’t get marks on the floor.
 You can cut templates for each type of car and you can use them at least for 3 car photoshoots.

-Get always degreaser to remove tire stains.
+Get always a degreaser to remove tire stains.
 That way you won’t need to paint close to the tires every time, you’ll save paint, time and nobody is going to splash paint the car, you really don’t want that to happen.

 I use a grey balance card from X-Rite (Made for video and photography), this card is way bigger than a passport and will help you get a bigger sample of the white balance between the studio and the car paint color.
 Then I take a sample with an X-Rite Color Checker Passport.